IOxCyber/CyberWeb-Concepts/DevSecOps/Pipeline-Automation-Terms.md

 ## 1. Source Code Storage: `To store code`
 - eg. GitHub Repos via Git, SVN (TortoiseSVN & Apache SVN)
-- GitLab (to host your own git server)
 > Gittyleaks to scan the commits of a repo for sensitive information.

 ## 2. Dependency Management: `Manage library & SDKs`